cloudquery/docs/docs/developers/sdk/testing.md

 ## Requirements

-The testing framework provided by CloudQuery SDK are essentially an end-to-end (integration) tests.
+The testing framework provided by CloudQuery SDK are essentially end-to-end (integration) tests.
 This means you will need a real test account and real resources in place.
 It is suggested to create those test resources with any IaC tool (Terraform, Pulumi, etc...).

 ## How Resource Tests work